Ibrahim-252/Ibrahim-252/README.md

 ## 🔭 What I'm Currently Working On
 - 🌟 Front-end & Back-end projects
-- 🚀 Learning Blockchain fundamentals
+- 🚀 Developing skills in Blockchain
 - 🛠️ Improving React, Node.js and MongoDB

 ## 👯 Looking to collaborate on: